 In the Transvaal similar studies on the impact of elephants on their habitat outside the Kruger National Park are being conducted by Nature Conservation Scientists from the Hans Hoheisen Research Centre.
-The impact of elephants on their habitat in the Kruger National Park has long been studied and debated (Pienaar et.al 1966; Pienaar 1969; van Wyk & Fairall 1969; Coetzee et.al 1979;

-Engelbrecht 1979; Hall-Martin 1984; Viljoen 1988; Hall-Martin 1991a).
-The ecological, philosophical and practical considerations governing the policy of controlling elephant numbers in the Kruger National Park have been reviewed by Pienaar (1983) and Hall-Martin (1991a).
+The impact of elephants on their habitat in the Kruger National Park has long been studied and debated (Pienaar et al. 1966; Pienaar 1969; van Wyk & Fairall 1969; Coetzee et al. 1979; Engelbrecht 1979; Hall-Martin 1984; Viljoen 1988; Hall-Martin 1991a).
+The ecological, philosophical and practical considerations governing the policy of controlling elephant numbers in the Kruger National Park have been reviewed by Pienaar (1983) and Hall-Martin (1991a, 1992c).
 The National Parks Board's policy towards elephants aims to maintain biological diversity.
-Any process, such as the impact of a large elephant population which could impair habitat quality by bringing about large scale rapid vegetation change as has been documented in many other areas in Africa (e.g. Glover, 1963; Napier Bax & Sheldrick, 1963; Laws, 1970; Martin, Craig & Booth, 1989) as well as the Kruger, is therefore held to be incompatible with basic management objectives (Joubert, 1986).
+Any process, such as the impact of a large elephant population which could impair habitat quality by bringing about large scale rapid vegetation change as has been documented in many other areas in Africa (e.g. Glover 1963; Napier Bax & Sheldrick 1963; Laws 1970; Martin, Craig & Booth 1989) as well as the Kruger, is therefore held to be incompatible with basic management objectives (Joubert 1986).

-The deleterious effect that a large elephant population has on the dynamics of plant communities, individual species of woody plants, water supplies and interactions with other animal species as well as the effects of drought have all been considered (Pienaar, 1983, Hall-Martin, 1991a).
-In this regard it should be recognised that the rainfall of the area is low by world standards (Fig.6) and subject to regular cycles of below and above average rainfall (Gertenbach, 1980).
-The volume of water flowing into the system from outside the Park boundaries is also declining due to increased water utilisation by urban developments, industry and agriculture in the catchment areas of the major perennial rivers feeding the Park (Pienaar, 1985).
+The deleterious effect that a large elephant population has on the dynamics of plant communities, individual species of woody plants, water supplies and interactions with other animal species as well as the effects of drought have all been considered (Pienaar 1983, Hall-Martin 1991a, 1992c).
+In this regard it should be recognised that the rainfall of the area is low by world standards (Fig. 6) and subject to regular cycles of below and above average rainfall (Gertenbach 1980).
+The volume of water flowing into the system from outside the park boundaries is also declining due to increased water utilisation by urban developments, industry and agriculture in the catchment areas of the major perennial rivers feeding the park (Pienaar 1985).

-An increasing elephant population has also been shown to compete for food and limited water supplies with what are considered rare animal species in the Kruger National Park such as sable Hippotragus niger, roan H. equinus, tsessebe Damaliscus lunatus and eland Taurotragus oryx (Pienaar, 1969; Hall- Martin, 1984).
-Furthermore, the Kruger National Park now supports growing populations of both white rhinoceros Ceratotherium simum and black rhinoceros Diceros bicornis minor, both CITES Appendix I species which are potentially sensitive to competition for grazing, browse and water with an overabundant elephant population.
-The numbers of white (1 500) and black (210) rhinoceros in the Park the present rate of increase of 6% -9% for white and 9.0% for black (Hall-Martin, 1986) and the potential carrying capacity of the Park for these species makes the Kruger National Park at present the single most important rhinoceros sanctuary in Africa.
-It is important, therefore, to ensure suitable habitat for these endangered species by controlling the numbers of elephants in the Park so as to avoid the mortality seen elsewhere among black rhino when excessive numbers of elephants and drought destroyed their habitat (Corfield, 1973; Cobb, 1980, Parker, 1983).
+An increasing elephant population has also been shown to compete for food and limited water supplies with rare animal species in the Kruger National Park such as sable Hippotragus niger, roan H. equinus, tsessebe Damaliscus lunatus and eland Taurotragus oryx (Pienaar 1969; Hall-Martin 1984).
+Furthermore, the Kruger National Park now supports growing populations of both white rhinoceros Ceratotherium simum and black rhinoceros Diceros bicornis minor, both CITES Appendix-I species which are potentially sensitive to competition for grazing, browse and water with an overabundant elephant population.
+The numbers of white (1 900) and black (250) rhinoceros in the park, the present rate of increase of 6% -9% for white and 7.0% for black (Hall-Martin 1986), and the potential carrying capacity of the park for these species makes the Kruger National Park one of the most important rhinoceros sanctuaries in Africa.
+It is important, therefore, to ensure suitable habitat for these endangered species by controlling the numbers of elephants in the park so as to avoid the mortality seen elsewhere among black rhino when excessive numbers of elephants and drought destroyed their habitat (Corfield 1973, Cobb 1980, Parker 1983, Hall-Martin 1992c).

-Long-term trends.
+Long-term Trends

-As far as can be predicted, the management policies followed towards elephants in national parks and game reserves in South Africa will ensure ecological stability.
+As far as can be predicted, the management policies followed towards elephants in national parks and game reserves in South Africa will ensure ecological stability (Hall-Martin 1992c).
 Whether this will result in long-term loss of ecological resilience within the system remains to be seen.
-The damping down of ecological permutations will, however, ensure that more time is won to better understand ecological processes before elephants are allowed, if ever, to have an overpowering impact on the environment.
+The damping down of ecological perturbations will, however, ensure that more time is won to better understand ecological processes before elephants are allowed, if ever, to have an overpowering impact on the environment.